efskap/sefr/readme.md

 Clone it, install [the Rust toolchain](https://rustup.rs/), and run `cargo run` in the directory.

+You can also install it with `cargo install sefr`.

 Keybindings are hardcoded right now, and they are:

 - Tab/Down/Ctrl-N => Select next suggestion
 - Shift-Tab/Up/Ctrl-P => Select previous suggestion
+- Ctrl-W => Delete last word
 - Ctrl-C => Exit
 - Enter => Perform selected search in browser